kitttrain/kitttrain/README.md

 - ⚡ Fun fact: ...
 -->

-    ## Be glad of life because it gives you the chance to love, to work, to play, and to look up at the stars. - Henry van Dyke Jr.
+    ## Joy is the best makeup. - Anne Lamott